Deploy W&B with Kubernetes Operator

 ### Prerequisite permissions

-The account that will run Terraform needs to have the role `roles/owner` in the Google Cloud project used.
+The account that runs Terraform must have the role `roles/owner` in the Google Cloud project used.

 ### General steps